Independent Online: Ownership

 Sekunjalo Investments initially owned 55% of the company via its subsidiary Sekunjalo Independent Media, the Public Investment Corporation (PIC) owned 25%, and two Chinese state-owned enterprises (China International Television Corporation and the China Africa Development Fund) owned the remaining 20% of the newspaper.
 China International Television Corporation is a wholly owned subsidiary of state broadcaster China Central Television (CCTV).
 Before 2013, IOL was owned by Tony O'Reilly's Independent News & Media.

 At some point, IOL was sold off from Sekunjalo Independent Media while the print publications entity Independent Newspapers remained under the ownership of Sekunjalo Independent Media.

 The change in ownership structure came at a time when the South African Clothing and Textile Workers Union (SACTWU) had sued Sekunjalo Independent Media in the Western Cape High Court for failing to repay a loan of ZAR 150 million plus interest in aid of funding the purchase of the company from Tony O'Reilly.
 The PIC had also filed an application asking the court to liquidate Sekunjalo Independent Media.
+On 26 March 2026, South Africa's Supreme Court of Appeal ordered Sekunjalo Independent Media to repay SACTWU the loan plus accumulated interest, totalling R458 million.